Sidney Poitier-exploring the heart of justice through film and stage

 Therefore, because God is so generous to us, we’re to be lavishly generous to others.
 Who has been “lavishly generous” to you?

-sharing the HEART of giving
+sharing the HEART of generosity and giving

 Thanks, Dr. Aletha